 However, casual NFL bettors with disposable cash can save the time and energy they’d otherwise spend doing research by using an NFL football betting system, and they may find a modicum of success.

-Read on to find out everything you need to know about legally betting on the NFL right here in the US.
-We’ll also explore which football betting systems work, which are a scam, and whether you should consider paying for an NFL betting system or developing your own.
+Read on for more about how to bet legally on the NFL online right here in the US below.
+We’ll also explore which football betting systems work, which are a scam, and whether to consider paying for an NFL betting system or developing your own.

 Should I use an NFL betting system?

-If you don’t have the time to do the research required to analyze this week’s NFL lines & odds or develop your own proven NFL system, you should certainly think about using one.
+If you don’t have the time to do the research required to analyze this week’s NFL odds or develop your own proven NFL system, you should certainly think about using one.

 Look around the internet or right here on this website for more information on the free NFL betting models and strategies listed.
 If one feels right to you, go ahead and use it to bet on NFL games.
 If you find success: rinse, and repeat.